TWELVE OAKS MALL

 Meanwhile, in 2005, Taubman Centers announced plans for a major expansion at TWELVE OAKS MALL.
 This 63 million dollar renovation was to add a new Southeast Wing, which would be anchored by a 2-level (165,000 square foot) Nordstrom.
 Marshall Field's would also be expanded.

 Construction got underway in February 2006.
-Nordstrom, and forty new stores, opened September 28, 2007.
-A 60,000 square foot expansion of the existing Hudson's / Marshall Field's, bringing its area up to 300,000 square feet, was dedicated at the same time (The store had been rebranded as a Macy's on September 9, 2006).
+Marshall Field's was rebranded as a Macy's on September 9, 2006.
+The store was enlarged by 60,000 square feet, bringing its area up to 300,000 square feet.
+Macy's, Nordstrom -and forty new inline stores- were dedicated on September 28, 2007.
 With these additions, the mall, now known as simply TWELVE OAKS, encompassed approximately 1,571,000 leasable square feet and housed over 180 stores and services under its roof.

+Sears, a charter TWELVE OAKS anchor, pulled up stakes in March 2019.
 In December 2020, the mall's proprietor, Taubman Centers, merged with the Indianapolis-based Simon Property Group.
-At the same time, WESTFARMS lost one of its five anchor stores.
+At the same time, TWELVE OAKS lost another of its five anchors.
 Lord & Taylor, a tenant since 1983, went dark as part of the shuttering of the entire retail chain.

 Sources: